MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-create-sandbox-environment.md

     <!-- ![Sandbox RoleCenter Notification](./media/across-sandbox/sandbox-rolecenter-notification.png) -->

 > [!NOTE]
 > A sandbox environment created in this way only contains the default demonstration data for the CRONUS company.
-No data is copied or otherwise transferred from the production environment.<br /><br />
+No data is copied or otherwise transferred from the production environment.
+>
-> You can also create a sandbox environment containing the production data.
+> Alternatively, create a sandbox environment based on production data.
 You must do this through the administration centre.
-For more information, see [Managing Environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments) in the Developer and IT-Pro help.
+For more information, see [Managing Environments](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments) in the developer and administration content.

 <!--To switch between your production and sandbox environments, you can use the Business Central app launcher.
     ![Sandbox Dynamics365 Menu](./media/across-sandbox/sandbox-dynamics365-menu.png) -->